BOI Reporting in 2026: Current Status for Wyoming LLCs

 31 USC 5336(c)(2); 31 CFR 1010.380(g)

 For entities that are required to file (currently foreign reporting companies) or that wish to file proactively, Cowboy State Filings offers managed BOI filing for $150 per filing.
 The service includes collection and verification of all beneficial owner information, preparation and submission of the BOI report through FinCEN's secure system, confirmation receipt provided to the client, and a reminder system for the 30-day update obligation if reported information changes.
 We do not store copies of government-issued identification documents after submission.
-If FinCEN reimposes domestic filing requirements through future rulemaking, existing CSF clients will receive advance notice and the option to use our managed filing service at the same $150 per-filing price.
+If FinCEN reimposes domestic filing requirements through future rulemaking, existing WLF clients will receive advance notice and the option to use our managed filing service at the same $150 per-filing price.
 Contact us or visit BOI Compliance Services for details.

 BOI Reporting: Frequently Asked Questions